Report On The Tripartite Alliance Summit - 1997

 4. Recommendations of Summit

 4.1.
 The problem areas identified above should be reviewed in the light of the Summit's understanding that GEAR is negotiable.

 4.2.
 The report on the labour market, emerging out of the Labour Market Commission, should be discussed by the Alliance before being finalised by government.

 4.3.
-The idea of a comprehensive unemployment insurance needs to be
+The idea of a comprehensive unemployment insurance needs to be clarified.

+4.4.
+This Summit framework document should be used as a basis for discussion.
 An Alliance Working Group needs to be set up to look both at the labour market and social wage issues identified in the Summit.

 1. Basis for Agreement

 1.2.
 The social wage comprises of direct income transfers (such as social security benefits, retirement) and social subsidisation of the costs of basic needs (such as housing, health and transport).

 2. Problem areas